LISBON CLUBS

 MUSICBOX

-Located in the seedy-chic red light district of Cais do Sodré, this is a trendy hotspot for live bands and DJs.
+Located in the now-hip red light district of Cais do Sodré, this is a trendy hotspot to catch live bands and DJs.
 Managed by a record label, it also hosts video and film projections, making this also a cultural destination at night.

 PLATEAU